JimNewaz/Zepto_font_group_system/README.md

 # Font Management System

 ## Description
 This is a PHP project designed to run on a local server.
-The project includes features for [].
+The project includes features for different kinds of CRUD operations for Fonts.

 ## Requirements
 - PHP version 7.4 or higher